ricacostt/100-days-of-code/log.md

 - participated in a great mindset session: Identifying your inner critic and how to push your inner champion.
 - keep practising with rest APIs, crud and http methods;
 - be introduced to the middleware chain and the separation of concerns (modules & routers).

+## Day 40: October 21, 2022

+Another Hackaton Day, one of the most difficult.
+Building a **Back End** application for recipes!
+I am starting to understand better how to separate concerns and their importance. well done everyone!